Majacodre/UN-speeches-and-sustainable-development-goals/README.md

   **Hypothesis:** There is a positive correlation between income inequality and corruption.
 Additionally, it is expected that a higher frequency of corruption/income inequality-related mentions in political speeches is associated with higher levels of economic inequality.

-**Predictive** Can we predict a country’s degree of economic inequality from language used in its political speeches?
+**Predictive:** Can we predict a country’s degree of economic inequality from language used in its political speeches?

   **Hypothesis:** A country’s degree of economic inequality can be predicted from the words in its political speeches